-She has taught in Morocco, Pakistan, and Hawai’i, and joined Hampshire College in the fall of 2012.
+Uzma has taught in Morocco, Pakistan, and Hawai’i.
+She joined Hampshire College in Fall 2012.

 This is an intermediate/advanced-level creative writing course, ideal for both Div II and Div III students, including those new to historical fiction.
 Through reading and writing historical fiction in a range of styles and from a range of places, we will look at how fictional characters are shaped by history.
-What are the tools writers use to create their characters, and are these tools any different from those used to make characters in a contemporary setting?
+What are the tools writers use to create their characters, and are these tools any different from those used to construct characters in a contemporary setting?
 Equally, how do we talk about character in historical fiction?
 Are we looking for a portrayal that in some way complements our understanding of a time and place, one that challenges it-or both, often at the same time?
 These are among the lively, illuminating questions we will aim to tackle in the course.
-The focus will be on critical reading and writing, but you will also be encouraged to submit original works of creative writing for which you will need to do research, all while keeping in mind that you are not writing a text book but a narrative.
-Fact checking the background of your character(s) by doing some basic homework while at the same time remaining true to your imagining of the story is one of the many challenges we'll embrace.
-NOTE: Though the course is not by instructor permission, students MUST attend the first day of class in order to keep their seats. (keywords: creative writing, historical fiction, history)
+The focus will be on critical reading and writing, and from there we will move to creative writing, for which you will need to do research, all while keeping in mind that you are not writing a textbook but a narrative.
+Fact checking the background of your character(s) by doing some basic homework while at the same time remaining true to your imaginings is one of the many challenges we'll embrace.
+NOTE: Though the course is not by instructor permission, students MUST attend the first of class in order to keep their seats. (keywords: creative writing, historical fiction, history)

 No description available.